scolobb/brsim/README.md

 The most important thing `brsim` needs to have in its input is the description of the reaction system it is required to simulate.
-This description should be provided in a file, in the form of a list of rules.
+This description should be provided in a file, in the form of a list of reactions.

-There are two different formats to specify rules.
+There are two different formats to specify reactions.
 The one which is closest to the conventional way of writing reactions as 3-tuples (like in [0]) is called the *plain format*.
 In this format, reactions are given as three sets of symbols, corresponding to the reactants, the